toptal/chewy/README.md

   host: 'localhost:9200'
 ```

 The result config merges both hashes.
-Client options are passed as is to Elasticsearch::Transport::Client except the `:prefix` - it is used internally by chewy to create prefixed index names:
+Client options are passed as is to `Elasticsearch::Transport::Client` except for the `:prefix`, which is used internally by Chewy to create prefixed index names:

 ```ruby
   Chewy.settings = {prefix: 'test'}
   UsersIndex.index_name # => 'test_users'
 ```

-Also logger might be set explicitly:
+The logger may be set explicitly:

 ```ruby
 Chewy.logger = Logger.new